Aloysius-AS/dynamic-db-query/README.md

 ### TimescaleDb

+Error:

+> function time_bucket(unknown, timestamp with time zone) does not exist

+This is likely due to installing timescaleDb in specific Postgres schema.
-When installing the timescaleDb in specific Postgres schema, use the following code
+We can install timescaleDb in specific schema via the following snippet.

 > CREATE EXTENSION IF NOT EXISTS timescaledb WITH SCHEMA <schema_name>